Applying Shade Gardening to Herb Garden Design

 Dappled Shade / Filtered Sun: Lemon Verbena, Aloe Vera, Sweet Bay.

-If you want something to really stand out and brighten up your herb garden design shade area you could opt for white flowers.
+If you want something to really stand out and brighten up your herb garden shade area you could opt for white flowers.
 If there is not very much sunlight filtering through, white flowers will really stand out and brighten up the area quite a bit.
 Some suggestions for suitable plants with white flowers would be; Chamomile with small white flowers similar to a daisy in appearance, Lilly of the Valley which displays lovely little bell shaped flowers.

 For herbs with flowers in shades of pink you could choose something like Comfrey which has blooms of a bell shape, Coriander, Oregano, Catnip, and Herb Robert.
 Some mint plants will also produce pink blossoms.

-Some plants will add more than one colour to your herb garden design.
+Some plants will add more than one colour to your herb garden.
 Examples of these would be; Bee Balm which can come in a few colours such as orange, pink, puple, white and red, Passion Flowers that can add colours such as blue, purple and white, Chrysanthemum that comes in various heights and colours if you are looking for something to add height to your arrangement, or Sweet Violet with its touch of yellow, white and purple.